-Her experience: "When I first started my job, I was the only black girl on staff.
+Her experience: "When I first started my job, I was the only Black girl on staff.
 I used to shy away from wearing my natural hair out in fear of standing out even more so.
 I'd mostly wear it up in a bun.
-I realized that my issue stemmed from me not being comfortable enough with myself and my hair, so I wanted to hide it.
-Once I gained that confidence the game changed: I started rocking braid-outs, high puffs, and even waist-length box braids.
+I realized that my issue stemmed from not being comfortable enough with myself and my hair, so I wanted to hide it.
+Once I gained confidence the game changed— I started rocking braid-outs, high puffs, and even waist-length box braids.
 I'm thankful to work in a place that is accepting of me and my curls."

-Her advice: "My advice for women who are afraid to wear their natural is just go for it!
-You have to get to a place where you are so comfortable with yourself and your hair that no one's opinion can knock you."
+Her advice: "My advice for women who are afraid to wear their natural hair is to just go for it!
+You have to get to a place where you are so comfortable with yourself and your hair that nobody's opinion can knock you down."